 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the following documents and apply any necessary updates or workarounds to help mitigate the risks:
+US-CERT encourages users and administrators to review the critical patch update and apply any necessary updates to help mitigate the risks.

 Microsoft has released an update to its Security Bulletin Summary for March 2010 and has included the out-of-band bulletin MS10-018.
 This bulletin addresses ten vulnerabilities in Internet Explorer, including one previously announced in Microsoft Security Advisory 981374.
 The most severe of these vulnerabilities may allow an attacker to execute arbitrary code on the affected system.

 US-CERT encourages users and administrators to review Microsoft Security Bulletin MS10-018 and to follow best-practice security policies to determine which updates should be applied.